 The foundation of this program is the core music curriculum centered on music theory, history, and expression, providing a solid foundation for a career in the art of music.
 The program of study focuses on a core of substantial training and experience in your chosen performance medium, including lessons, participation in major ensembles, focused work in chamber ensembles, and a junior half and senior full recital.

-Because our campus is an easy train ride from New York City, you'll have countless opportunities to attend concerts, visit Broadway, go to the opera, and experience various other productions while networking with industry professionals.
+Our campus location – an easy train ride to New York City – gives students countless opportunities to attend concerts, see Broadway shows, go to the opera, and experience various other productions while networking with industry professionals.

 More About the Program

-All students wishing to declare a BS or BSEd degree in Music in any concentration (Music Performance, Music Business, Music Education, Music Theory/Composition, Jazz and Commercial Music, or Music History/Literature) must audition for acceptance into these programs.
+All students wishing to declare a BS or BSEd in Music in any concentration (music performance, music business, music education, music theory/composition, jazz and commercial music, or music history/literature) must audition for acceptance into these programs.

 The Music Department at Hofstra is a tight-knit community.
 Classes, rehearsals, and private lessons fill the lives of most music majors.
 Clubs and extracurricular activities offer students additional opportunities to perform, network, and socialize.

 Hofstra's major ensembles include the Symphonic Band, Symphony Orchestra, Chamber Orchestra, University Mixed Chorus, Wind Ensemble, and Chorale.
-Hofstra's chamber ensembles include the Hofstra Collegium Musicum, which performs as part of our annual Shakespeare Festival; the Tuba/Euphonium Ensemble, the centerpiece of our OcTubafest concert; the Woodwind Ensemble; the Chamber Choir; the Brass Ensemble; Vocal Jazz; various quintets, quartets, duos and trios, as well as many more.
+Hofstra's chamber ensembles include the Hofstra Collegium Musicum, which performs as part of our annual Shakespeare Festival; the Tuba/Euphonium Ensemble, the centerpiece of our OcTubafest concert; the Woodwind Ensemble; the Chamber Choir; the Brass Ensemble; Vocal Jazz; various quintets, quartets, duos, and trios, and many more.

-Other performance opportunities are available through our unique program in Sikh Musiciology as well as the Hofstra Opera Theater, which presents a fully-staged opera very year.
+Other performance opportunities are available through our unique program in Sikh musiciology as well as the Hofstra Opera Theater, which presents a fully staged opera every year.

 Learn from the Experts

-Professors are award-winning, active teacher-performers.
-You may have seen them perform at Birdland, Brooklyn Philharmonic, Carnegie Hall, Metropolitan Opera, New York Philharmonic, San Francisco Opera, on Broadway, and stages around the world.
+Our professors are award-winning, active teacher-performers.
+You may have seen them perform at Birdland, Brooklyn Philharmonic, Carnegie Hall, Metropolitan Opera, New York Philharmonic, San Francisco Opera, on Broadway, and on stages around the world.

-And at Hofstra, you will not be assigned to graduate assistant teachers.
-You will be studying with our professional faculty from day one.
+At Hofstra, you will not be assigned to graduate assistant teachers, you will be studying with our professional faculty from day one.

 Performance and Rehearsal Spaces

-Joseph G. Shapiro Family Hall is home to the Department of Music faculty studios and state-of-the-art large rehearsal spaces.
+Joseph G. Shapiro Family Hall is home to the Department of Music's faculty, studios, and state-of-the-art large rehearsal spaces.
 The Daniel L. Monroe Lecture Center houses additional studios and classrooms, rehearsal rooms, and the Music Library, which supports the curriculum of the Department of Music by providing scores, study space, and listening material.

 Our performance spaces include the 377-seat Helene Fortunoff Theater at Monroe Lecture Center, as well as the 1,105-seat Toni and Martin Sosnoff Theater at the John Cranford Adams Playhouse.

-Areas of the music industry our graduates are working:
+Areas of the music industry where our graduates are working: